cksystemsteaching/selfie/README.md

 Selfie follows a workflow that is standard for programming languages such as C. It first compiles a program written in C\* to RISC-U machine code.
 This is done by the `-c` option, that is, by `./selfie -c double.c`.
 We could then take the machine code and run it on a RISC-U processor.
 Such processors exist but you are unlikely to have access to a computer with such a processor.
 Therefore, selfie also features an interpreter of RISC-U machine code which is invoked by the `-m 1` option.
 In other words, `./selfie -c double.c -m 1` instructs selfie to compile the source code in `double.c` to RISC-U machine code and then execute it right away using its builtin RISC-U interpreter.

 Ok, that is all very nice and cool but how can we see what is actually going on during code execution?
 There are essentially two ways.
-We can ask selfie to generate a human-readable RISC-U assembly file called `double.s` that contains the compiled code of `double.c`:
+We can ask selfie to generate a human-readable RISC-U assembly file called `double.s` that contains the compiled code of `double.c`, or we can have selfie execute the compiled code and output in our terminal every single machine instruction that it actually executes.
+Let us try generating the assembly file first:

 ```
 ./selfie -c double.c -S double.s